 And you can't ignore that it's installed on an estimated 3 billion gadgets - including most new PCs you buy.
 Macs no longer have it installed by default.

-Unfortunately, hackers have had a good year picking apart Java for its security flaws.
-If you’re running an older version of Java, your computer is in serious danger.
-Find out how to remove any old versions of Java stuck in your system.
+Unfortunately, hackers have had a good few years picking apart Java for its security flaws.
+If you're running an older version of Java, your computer is in serious danger.

 If you do install Java, make sure you set the security settings to be as safe as possible.
 Find out how in this helpful tip.